The Retail Payments Infrastructure Board (RPIB)

 On 15 July 2025, the Payments Vision Delivery Committee (PVDC) announced a new model to deliver the next generation of UK retail payments infrastructure, supporting businesses and consumers across the economy.
 It embeds public and private-sector collaboration, using the right expertise in the right functions to drive transformation.

-As part of this announcement, it was confirmed that the Bank of England will set up and chair the Retail Payments Infrastructure Board (RPIB), which will include broad representation across the payments ecosystem (banking sector, fintech as well as merchants and end users).
+As part of this announcement, it was confirmed that the Bank of England would set up and chair the Retail Payments Infrastructure Board (RPIB), which includes broad representation across the payments ecosystem (banking sector, fintech as well as merchants).

 Purpose of the RPIB

-RPIB is a senior advisory board that will translate the vision and strategy set by PVDC into design, including through consultation with the broader payments ecosystem and end-users.
-Victoria Cleland, Chief Cashier and Executive Director for Payments, will be the Chair, reflecting the Bank’s role as operator and recent experience of renewing infrastructure, rather than as supervisor.
+RPIB is a senior advisory board that supports the translation of the vision and strategy set by PVDC into design, including through consultation with the broader payments ecosystem and end-users.
+The RPIB is chaired by Victoria Cleland, Chief Cashier and Senior Advisor to the Governors.

 Appointment of members